 These are all interesting questions and not ones that I have any answers to.
 I’d love to hear from you in the comments.

-We were surprised to see that percent of knee injuries in yoga was so high in yin/restorative style practice.
-However, the sample size of respondents that said they practiced only yin/restorative (rather than multiple styles) was small, only nine respondents, so this could just be an artifact of the sample size.
-It could also be that practitioners who chose to only practice yin/restorative styles were already experiencing knee issues and chose yin/restorative for that reason.
+We were surprised that the percentage of knee injuries in yoga was so high in yin/restorative style practice.
+However, the sample size of respondents who practiced only yin/restorative was small, only nine respondents.
+So this could just be an artifact of the sample size.
+It could also be that practitioners who chose to only practice yin/restorative styles were already experiencing knee issues.
+And perhaps they chose yin/restorative for that reason.

 We found a moderate association between style of practice when injured and those who had reported an injury in a variation of a lotus or half-lotus pose (n=1412, p<.0001; Cramer’s V=0.24).

-Those who had experienced an injury and reported practicing Ashtanga vinyasa yoga when injured were more likely to report that their injury was in a posture with a lotus or half-lotus than those who practiced other styles of yoga and reported an injury.
-About 18% of the total injuries reported by Ashtanga practitioners in our survey occurred in a posture including some variation of lotus or half-lotus.
+Those who experienced an injury and practiced Ashtanga vinyasa yoga when injured were more likely to report that their injury was in a posture with a lotus or half-lotus than those who practiced other styles.
+About 18% of the total injuries reported by Ashtanga practitioners occurred in a posture including some variation of lotus or half-lotus.
 Injuries in postures with a lotus or half-lotus made up 9% or less of the types of injuries reported by all other styles of practice.

-One aspect of all of the postures that include a half-lotus, lotus, or some variation, is that they require the hip to be open enough already (particularly in external rotation of the hip joint) when you put those legs into lotus and its variations.
+One aspect of all of the postures that include a half-lotus, lotus, or some variation, is that they require the hip to be open enough already when you put those legs into lotus and its variations.
+That is particularly true in external rotation of the hip joint.
 We do often find that doing a posture naturally opens the tissues that need to open to grow into the full expression of the pose.
-Although this is true of lotus as well, the knee is one of THE most commonly injured joints in the general population (not isolated to yoga).
-This is the exact reason I often direct people to spend more time focusing on opening their hips first, and acquiring the flexibility in the hips to do lotus without generating stress in the knee.
+And this is true of lotus as well.
+But, the knee is one of THE most commonly injured joints in the general population (not isolated to yoga).
+So, this is the exact reason I often direct people to spend more time focusing on opening their hips first.
+We can then acquire the flexibility in the hips to do lotus without generating stress in the knee.

 We should recognize that the yoga asana sequences that include a number of variations on lotus came out of a culture (India) where sitting on the floor and squatting were a regular part of everyday movements.
 If we are a different culture with different kinds of daily movements, then we are starting our work from a different place.
 This doesn’t change the potential value of stretching the muscles around the hips to achieve more balance around the pelvis.
-What it may mean is that our steps toward lotus-type postures will be different, perhaps slower, and possibly including more intermediate stages on our way.
-It may also mean that a full expression of some lotus-type postures is not the best ideal for everyone all the time.
+What it may mean is that our steps toward lotus-type postures will be different.
+They may be slower.
+And they may include more intermediate stages on our way.
+It may also mean that a full expression of some lotus-type postures is not ideal for everyone all the time.

-These results definitely highlight the importance of seeing the student who is actually in front of you when you are the teacher who is suggesting a direction for someone’s practice.
+These results definitely highlight the importance of seeing the student who is actually in front of you when you teach.
 How do the muscles around that person’s pelvis allow or restrict movement?
 How are their knees?
 Have they experienced knee pain?
 Have they had surgeries?
 What is their activity history?
 Do they run, bike, or play soccer?
-Then, can you identify the intentions within a particular posture and help someone work with those intentions in a way that is appropriate for where they are right now?
+Then, can you identify the intentions within a particular posture?
+And can you help someone work with those intentions in a way that is appropriate for them?

 Here’s how some of our respondents described their knee injuries in yoga practice:

-“During urdvha padmasana there was a cracking sound in my knee and terrible pain.
+“During urdhva padmasana there was a cracking sound in my knee and terrible pain.
 It took 6 months to totally recover.”